paulglose/PhoenixRemake/README.md

+**General Notes**
+The Game is in a very early stage of development.

 **Game Starting**
 In order to start the game, you need to start the **Initilization**-Scene.
 After that you press **StartGame**.
 The **Test**-Scene is used for recording videos for abilities.